 Writing is an art form, but it’s also a craft In order to write well, you need to understand what makes good writing and how different genres work.

-One of the most important things about storytelling is plotting.
-Plotting your story will help you make sure that all the pieces fit together in a logical way, and this will ensure that your readers enjoy reading your story as much as you enjoyed writing it!
+The plot is probably the most important thing about storytelling.
+Plotting your story will help you make sure that all the pieces fit together in a logical way.
+Good story plot will ensure your readers enjoy reading your story as much as you enjoyed writing it!

 In this blog post I’ll show you some steps for outlining and plotting out any kind of novel or other written piece from start to finish:

 - How to develop tension throughout your story

 - Can a story be complete without a plot?

 Video – Why it’s important to plot a story and how to do it

 Plot is the backbone of a story, and it can be hard to imagine where the story would go without it, or how tension and conflict would arise.
 Plot refers to the events that make up your story.